andrewmunsell/lfx/README.md

 **Parameters**

-- `id` - Identifier of the animation to retrieve information for.
+- `id` - Identifier of the animation to delete.

 Deletes the specified animation.
 This will not clear any LEDs modified by the animation.